-- RedisHuey defaults to using a blocking pop on the queue, which should improve latency and reduce chatter.
-To go back to the old polling default, specify blocking=False when creating your huey instance. - SqliteHuey no longer has any third-party dependencies and has been moved into the main huey module. - The SimpleStorage contrib module has been removed.
+- Huey no longer uses a global registry for task functions.
+Task functions are only visible to the huey instance they are decorated by. - RedisHuey defaults to using a blocking pop on the queue, which should improve latency and reduce chatter.
+To go back to the old polling default, specify blocking=False when creating your huey instance. - SqliteHuey no longer has any third-party dependencies and has been moved into the main huey module. - The MiniHuey contrib module has been renamed to huey.contrib.mini. - The SimpleStorage contrib module has been removed.